 Geoje Island 거제도 is located only 1 hour and 20 minutes from Busan by bus and costs as little as 7,000 won.
-It is the second largest island in Korea (Jeju being the biggest).
-It is a very popular get-a-away destination for people living in Busan as those with a car can reach it in about an hour.
-Buses can be caught from Sasang Bus Terminal which is connected to Sasang Station on the Green and Purple subway lines.
+It is the second largest island in Korea ( being the biggest).
+It is a very popular get-a-way destination for people living in Busan as those with a car can reach it in about an hour.
+Buses can be caught from Jeju Sasang Bus Terminal which is connected to Sasang Station on the Green and Purple subway lines.

 Timetable shown below:

 Click This Link.
 There are buses on the island which you can catch to the various sightseeing places.